LMiller333/memory-game/README.md

 This increments by one with each "valid" click (clicks that aren't ignored).

 ### Star Rating
-The star rating is either 1, 2, or 3 and is based on the number of moves divided by the number of matches.
-A moves:matches ratio of 0.6 or greater corresponds to 3 stars.
+The star rating is either 1, 2, or 3 and is based on the number of matches divided by number of moves.
+A matches:move ratio of 0.6 or greater corresponds to 3 stars.
 A ratio less than 0.6 but greater than/equal to 0.3 is two stars, and one star is anything below that.
 The star rating is translated into a visual by manipulating classes in JQuery.

 ### Stopwatch
 The stopwatch uses setInterval, which increments the value of the variable seconds each 1000 ms (1 s).
 This is cleared once the number of matches reaches 16.